 - Active adolescents: roughly 0.6–0.9 grams per pound of body weight

-The National Institutes of Health notes that active teens — especially those involved in sports or strength training — often need toward the higher end of those ranges.
-A 130-pound teen athlete, for example, might realistically need 80–115 grams of protein daily, not just the baseline 46–52.
+The NIH notes that active teens — especially those in sports or doing any strength training — tend to need toward the higher end of those ranges.
+A 130-pound teen athlete might realistically need 80–115 grams daily, not just the baseline 46–52.

-The important thing is that these aren’t rigid numbers to obsess over.
-What tends to matter more is consistent daily intake across years, not hitting an exact gram count on any given Tuesday.
+These aren’t rigid numbers to stress over, though.
+What tends to matter more is consistent intake across months and years, not hitting an exact gram count on a given Tuesday.

 Foods That Boost Protein Absorption

-Protein doesn’t work in isolation.
-A few nutrients significantly affect how well your body processes and uses the protein you eat.
+Protein doesn’t work alone.
+A few nutrients significantly affect how well your body actually processes what you eat.

-Vitamin D is critical.
-Without adequate vitamin D, calcium absorption drops sharply — and calcium is the primary mineral in bone.
+Vitamin D is the one most often overlooked.
+Without enough of it, calcium absorption drops sharply — and calcium is the primary mineral in bone.
 Most American children are mildly deficient in vitamin D, according to CDC data.
-Fatty fish, fortified milk, and sunlight exposure are the main sources.
+Fatty fish, fortified milk, and regular sunlight exposure are the main ways to address that.

 Zinc is directly involved in protein synthesis and cell growth.
-Meat, shellfish, and pumpkin seeds are strong sources.
-A zinc deficiency can genuinely slow growth, particularly in adolescents.
+Meat, shellfish, and pumpkin seeds are solid sources.
+A genuine zinc deficiency can slow growth, particularly in adolescents — and it’s more common than most parents realize.

-Gut microbiome health also plays a role that’s increasingly understood.
+Gut health also plays a role that researchers are increasingly documenting.
 A gut with diverse, healthy bacteria digests and absorbs nutrients more efficiently.
-Fermented foods like Greek yogurt (again), kefir, and kimchi support this.
-Spinach and other leafy greens provide the prebiotic fiber that gut bacteria thrive on.
+Fermented foods like Greek yogurt, kefir, and kimchi support this.
+Leafy greens like spinach provide the prebiotic fiber that gut bacteria actually thrive on.

 Sample High-Protein Meal Plan (American Lifestyle)

-This plan is designed around realistic US grocery staples — things you’d find at Walmart, Costco, or Whole Foods Market — and targets roughly 80–100 grams of protein daily, suitable for an active teen or growing child.
+This plan is built around realistic US grocery staples — things you’d find at Walmart, Costco, or Whole Foods — and targets roughly 80–100 grams of protein daily, which is appropriate for an active teen or growing child.

 Approx. protein: 22–26g

-Mid-morning snack: Greek yogurt with a drizzle of honey and a small handful of walnuts.
+Mid-morning snack: Greek yogurt with a drizzle of honey and a few walnuts.

 Approx. protein: 15–18g